dalexj/go-cheat-sheet/README.md

   }
 }

-// Use an underscore to tell the Go compiler you don't intend to use a variable nums := []int{1, 2, 3}
+// Use an underscore to tell the Go compiler you don't intend to use a variable. nums := []int{1, 2, 3}
 for _, num := range nums {
   fmt.Println(num)